 There are four toilet blocks in the community and supplementary port-a-loos are situated near all campsite areas.

-There are no shower facilities, but there is a refreshing (croc-free) creek by the APRA Acoustic Tent.
+There are some shower facilities available plus a refreshing (croc-free) creek by the APRA Acoustic Tent. *Swim at own Risk!

 Is the site wheelchair accessible?